pingcap/docs-cn/tikv-configuration-file.md

 ### `consistency-check-interval`

+> **Warning:**
+>
+> It is **NOT** recommended to enable the consistency check in production environments, because it affects cluster performance and is incompatible with the garbage collection in TiDB.

 + The time interval at which the consistency check is triggered. `0` means that this feature is disabled.
 + Default value: `"0s"`
 + Minimum value: `0`